top of page

 What is a TPH 205 form?

 The TPH 205 form is a document introduced by Transport for London (TfL) specifically for taxi and private hire drivers.
 It is used to declare any time that a driver has spent living abroad.
-Under the new policy coming into effect from 1 July 2024, drivers will be required to complete this form if they have lived outside of the UK for more than three months within the past 10 years.
+Under the new policy in effect from 1 July 2024, drivers will be required to complete this form if they have lived outside of the UK for more than three months within the past 10 years.

 The information provided on this form will help determine whether a Certificate of Good Conduct (COGC) is needed for each country the driver has stayed in during that period.